Javascript is not enabled.

 Getty Images

 Black History Month is the perfect time to learn about and become inspired by the Black experience in the United States.
 There are plenty of options, from the Civil Rights Trail, with hundreds of destinations across 15 states and the District of Columbia, to the newest museum openings.
-Here are five Black History Month destinations to add to your travel list.
+Here are eight Black History Month destinations to add to your travel list.

 National Museum of African American Music